BlockGraph#

 Parameters:

-• name (str | None) – The name of the new ZX graph.
-If None, the name of the block graph will be used.
+• file_path (str | Path | None) – The output file path.
+If None, the JSON string will be returned.

 Returns: